Click on either of the buttons below to browse through our range of Attractions in Suffolk and our What’s on in Suffolk sections.

 Events – music, theatre, art exhibitions and more

+Suffolk has a fantastic arts scene, with a great range of art galleries and theatres throughout the county.
 For those with a musical ear, Suffolk offers a wide range of concerts throughout the year, from amateur choirs singing in the their local Church to world class professionals playing in the converted malt house concert halls of Snape Maltings, featuring a wide range of musical genres.

 Things to do in Suffolk

-Spinning Wheel Theatre offers regular events during school holidays including a Summer School, plus other opportunites throughout the year for aspiring creatives, young and old, to get involved!
+Spinning Wheel Theatre offers regular events during school holidays including a Summer School, plus other opportunities throughout the year for aspiring creatives, young and old, to get involved!
 They also put on professional performances which can often be found touring Suffolk.
 To find out what’s on right now, see their link above.

-Other things to do in Bury St Edmunds include a visit to the Greene King Brewery and Museum : Ickworth House, Park and Gardens is another National Trust property and is unusual in that it contains a rotunda and Italian Gardens (see Ickworth House:) and the last working water mill in the UK at Pakenham Water Mill For more information on Bury St Edmunds, please see our Guide to Bury St Edmunds and Days Out in Bury St Edmunds,
+Other things to do in Bury St Edmunds include a visit to the Greene King Brewery and Museum.
+Ickworth House, Park and Gardens is another National Trust property and is unusual in that it contains a rotunda and Italian Gardens (see Ickworth House) and the last working water mill in the UK at Pakenham Water Mill For more information on Bury St Edmunds, please see our Guide to Bury St Edmunds and Days Out in Bury St Edmunds,

 The Suffolk Coast